jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 ![Waiting](./waiting.gif)

 Yep, you guessed it.
 The `data` object is being re-created every time `Parent` re-renders.
-Which means the shallow checking in `ExpensiveChild` `React.memo` is totally skipped because `data ` is a different object reference.
+Which means the shallow prop checking in `ExpensiveChild` `React.memo` is totally skipped because `data` is a different object reference.
 What a waste!

 ## Solution
 We can memoize the `data` object before we pass it to `ExpensiveChild`.
 [Memoization](https://en.wikipedia.org/wiki/Memoization) is a fancy computer science term for caching the result of a value or function and keeping it's object reference rather than creating a new one.
-Here we can use the React hook `React.useMemo` (`React.useCallback` is useful for memoizing functions):
+Here we can use the React hook `React.useMemo` (`React.useCallback` is useful when we want to memoize a function):

 <iframe src="https://codesandbox.io/embed/re-render-memo-forever-ev7jh?expanddevtools=1&fontsize=14" title="Re-render Memo Fixed" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 You could of course just move the `data` variable declaration outside of the component (in the case of class components out of the render method) and it will only be created once, however, what if your `data` object is actually derived from a function that returns your data object?
 In this outer scope scenario you will still need to memoize it using your own memoize function to a 3rd party library like [memoize-one](https://github.com/alexreardon/memoize-one) because every function invocation will return a new result.

 ## Recap
-Now that you've determined that your expensive component requires a conditional re-render we should have a solid understanding that when the props we pass are objects, arrays or functions that we must take care not to recreate them every time a render occurs.
-This will ensure that our `React.memo` and `React.PureComponent` are doing what they were intended to do.
+After you've determined that your React component benefits from using `React.PureComponent` or `React.memo` it's important to make sure that objects, arrays or functions you pass in as props are not recreated on each render cycle.
+This ensures that our `React.memo` and `React.PureComponent` are doing what they were intended to do.